Death by sawing: Morocco

 One of the most notorious cases of sawing as execution is that of the Alcaide (castellan/governor) Melec under Sultan Moulay Ishmael (r.
 1672–1727).
 The fullest description of this execution is found in Dominique Busnot's 1714 work Histoire du règne de Mouley Ismael, although a brief notice of the event can be found in the January 1706 edition of Present state of Europe.
 In the following, the tale as told by Busnot will be given.

 Melec was judged as the chief rebel to be punished in a rebellion instigated by one of the Sultan's sons, Mulay Muhammad.
 In particular, according to Busnot, the Sultaness was incensed that Melec had personally beheaded one of her cousins, Ali Bouchasra.
 In September/October 1705, Mulay Ismail sent for his chief carpenter and asked if his saws were capable of sawing a man in two.
 The carpenter answered "Sure enough".
 He was then given the grisly task, and before he left, he asked him whether Melec should be sawn across or along the length.
 The emperor said the sawing should proceed lengthwise, from the head downwards.
-He told, however, Boachasra's sons, they should follow the carpenter and decide for themselves how best to take revenge upon the murderer (i.e., Melec) of their father.
-Taking with him 8 of the public executioner's assistants, the master carpenter went to the prison where Melec was held, two of his brand new saws packed in cloth, in order to keep from Melec information of the intended manner of execution.
+He told Boachasra's sons they should follow the carpenter and decide for themselves how best to take revenge upon the murderer (i.e., Melec) of their father.
+Taking with him eight of the public executioner's assistants, the master carpenter went to the prison where Melec was held, two of his brand new saws packed in cloth, in order to keep from Melec information of the intended manner of execution.
 Melec was now placed on a mule, bound with an iron chain, and led to the public square, where some 4000 of his relatives and members of his tribe were assembled.
 These made a "terrifying" spectacle through screaming, and clawing their faces in a public display of grief.
 Melec, on the other hand, seemed unperturbed, calmly smoking from his tobacco pipe.
-When taken down from the mule, Melec's clothes were removed, damning letters "proving" his treason was cast in the fire.
+When taken down from the mule, Melec's clothes were removed and damning letters "proving" his treason were cast into the fire.